 Our channel partners may increase orders during periods of product shortages, cancel orders if their inventory is too high, return product or take advantage of price protection (if any), or delay orders in anticipation of new products.
 They also may adjust their orders in response to the supply of our products and the products of our competitors that are available to them and in response to seasonal fluctuations in end-customer demand.
 Furthermore if the time required to manufacture certain products or ship products increases for any reason, this could result in inventory shortfalls.
-Management of our inventory is further complicated by the significant number of different products that we sell and the fact that we sell models that must meet regulatory requirements, such as the European Union's Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment Directive, or the EU RoHS.
+Management of our inventory is further complicated by the significant number of different products and models that we sell.

 In addition, for those channel partners that have rights of return, inventory held by such channel partners affects our results of operations.
 Our inventory management systems and related supply chain visibility tools may be inadequate to enable us to effectively manage inventory.
 Inventory management remains an area of focus as we balance the need to maintain inventory levels that are sufficient to ensure competitive lead times against the risk of inventory obsolescence because of rapidly changing technology and customer requirements.
 If we ultimately determine that we have excess inventory, we may have to reduce our prices and write-down inventory, which in turn could result in lower gross margins.
-For example, in the third and fourth quarters of fiscal 2007 we had excess inventory, resulting in significant inventory write-offs.
-Alternatively, insufficient inventory levels, may lead to shortages that result in delayed revenue or loss of sales opportunities altogether as potential end-customers turn to competitors' products that are readily available.
+Alternatively, insufficient inventory levels may lead to shortages that result in delayed revenue or loss of sales opportunities altogether as potential end-customers turn to competitors' products that are readily available.
 If we are unable to effectively manage our inventory and that of our distribution partners, our results of operations could be adversely affected.